tekumara/notes/monorepo.md

 "But, I think, more importantly: it's simple (again, small org, no scaling issues); and there is zero tax for putting code in the right places (e.g., co-developing a file-access library with a user of it).
 It's been great." [ref](https://twitter.com/marius/status/1080594562991542272)

 "I prefer monorepos for those organization sizes you mention, but I've noticed that it makes consuming and publishing open source more difficult.
 I think that should be seriously factored into one's decision about whether or not to use a monorepo."

+"...at least the monorepo+tests give you a way to actually detect all the stuff you're about to break.
+When you remove the monorepo, you remove the problems of lockstep, but this creates other problems (like security holes not getting patched everywhere)." [ref](https://twitter.com/apenwarr/status/1230512918166462464?s=20)